 WPA3 also comes is personal and enterprise edition.
 The personal edition like WPA and WPA2 uses a RADIUS server for authentication.

 The 5GHz spectrum uses 24 non-overlapping channels divided in four different sections UNII-1, UNII-2, UNII-2 extended, UNII-3, and ISM.
 Each section has its own recommended uses and restrictions.
 Each channel is also 20Mhz wide with 20MHz of space separating the channels.

 Wireless security has many options for securing your networks.
 Please be sure to check what options are right for you.
-If you have any questions regarding wireless security please contact Antaira toll-free at 1-844-268-2472 and our engineering teams will be happy to assist.
+If you have any questions regarding wireless devices please contact Antaira toll-free at 1-844-268-2472 and our engineering teams will be happy to assist.